zdravkov/kendo-docs/api/web/dropdownlist.md

 ### select

+Gets or sets the selected item.
 Selects the item provided as an argument and updates the value and text of the widget.

 #### Parameters